Asian stocks fall as the coronavirus outbreak threatens global growth - Local News 8

 “The economic impact of the coronavirus has always been about fear of the virus,” wrote Stephen Innes, chief market strategist at AxiCorp, in a Friday research note.
 “Markets have shifted from pricing temporary China weakness to a more protracted global event, which will see a good chunk of global GDP go up in smoke.”

-On Friday, S&P Global Ratings downgraded its economic outlook for Asia Pacific, saying the coronavirus could knock $211 billion from incomes and slow economic growth in the region to 4% for the year.
+On Friday, S&P Global Ratings said it downgraded its economic outlook for Asia Pacific, saying the coronavirus could wipe $211 billion from household, corporate and government incomes and slow economic growth in the region to 4% for the year.
 The ratings agency had earlier forecast growth of 4.8%.

+“Our U-shaped recovery has been pushed back to later in 2020 due to a harder hit to China’s economy in the first quarter, viral transmission outside China, and tighter financial conditions,” the S&P economists wrote, referring to a slower return to economic activity as opposed to a fast V-shaped recovery that some economists had hoped for last month.

+The ratings agency also forecast that China’s economy will likely grow by just 4.8%, and said economic growth could slump even more if coronavirus infections in the country spike as people return to work and governments reintroduce restrictions on activity.